carriebennette/supplement-drug-viz/README.md

 ## Focusing on 'stronger' connections

 I really wanted to show "everything" in a single figure.
 Part of what impressed me about the database curated by AI2 was it's sheer size and complexity and I wanted to capture that visually.
 When I created the figure that included everything, however, I quickly realized that there were tons of very weak connections that made the figure look messier than I had hoped.
 You could tell things were complex, but you couldn't really see the important patterns amidst all the tiny lines going everywhere.
-So I decided to focus only on interactions with at an interaction reported in at least 25 papers.
-This change made the visualizing much more visually appealing and helps viewers see some of the patterns across the overall dataset more easily.
+So I decided to focus only on interactions with an interaction reported in at least 25 papers.
+This change made the visualizion much more visually appealing and helps viewers see some of the patterns across the overall dataset more easily.